 Cougars at Risk

-Will Killing More Cougars Decrease Potential Conflicts with People and Livestock?
+Does Killing Cougars Decrease Potential Conflicts with People and Livestock?

-Research at the Washington State University Carnivore Conservation Laboratory found that heavy hunting of cougars increases conflicts between humans and cougars, contrary to presumptions of wildlife management programs designed to continually increase kill numbers.
+Research at the Washington State University Carnivore Conservation Laboratory found that heavy hunting of cougars actually increases conflicts between humans and cougars.
+These findings run contrary to presumptions of wildlife management programs designed to continually increase kill numbers.
 Read detailed comments by Dr. Wielgus, Director of WSU lab

 North America is home to one of the world's most extraordinary and beautiful wild cats, the cougar.
 Majestic and mysterious, cougars are elusive and secretive by nature.
 Because of this, Native Americans referred to them as "the spirit of the mountains."